ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 In addition to the final figure, the AMOC diagnostic can produce a single figure plot for each pane.

 The OHC diagnostic produces the OHC, SSS trends and Halosteric SLR figures.
-This code is particularly complex and several ancillairy figures are produced along the way for each model and each ensemble member.
+This code is particularly complex and several ancillary figures are produced along the way for each model and each ensemble member.

-These figures include the following directories related to the de-derifting process and the sea surface salinity trends figure:
+These figures include the following directories related to the de-drifting process and the sea surface salinity trends figure:
   - piControl:
     - maps showing the raw temperature and salinity data at the surface at the final time step of the PI control run.
   - piTrend: